gosLp/test_t3_stack/README.md

 this is a side project meant to test out certain ai ideas along with around with the t3 stack.

+This application is testing out ai ideas including Audio transcribing and course making with gpt-3

 ## What's next?
 How do I make an app with this?

 We try to keep this project as simple as possible, so you can start with just the scaffolding we set up for you, and add additional things later when they become necessary.